microsoft/vscode-docs/docs/customization/colorizer.md

 ![select ant language](images/colorizer/antlanguage.png)

-## Publishing Language Support to the Extension Gallery
+## Publishing Language Support to the Extension Marketplace

-If you'd like to share your new language with the community, you can publish it to the [Extension Gallery](/docs/editor/extension-gallery.md).
-Use the [vsce publishing tool](/docs/tools/vscecli.md) to package your extension and publish it to the VS Code gallery.
+If you'd like to share your new language with the community, you can publish it to the [Extension Marketplace](/docs/editor/extension-gallery.md).
+Use the [vsce publishing tool](/docs/tools/vscecli.md) to package your extension and publish it to the VS Code Marketplace.

 > **Tip:** To make it easy for users to find your language support, include the language name and words "language" or "language support" in the extension description and set the `Category` to `Languages` in your `package.json`.